tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 #### 3b-[iii].
 Container Runtime

-`Container Runtime is part of the Container Engine and is responsible for the containerization process and running container on the nodes.`
+`Container Runtime is responsible for the containerization process and running container on the nodes.`

-A Container engine is the engine that runs one or more isolated instance of container on the same operating system kernel on the same hardware (Container Host).
-Most modern container engines use the Open Container Initiative (OCI) container image format.
-A key component of a container engine is the container runtime, which communicates with the operating system kernel to perform the containerization process and configure access and security policies for running containers.
-Container Engine is also sometimes called Container Runtime.
-One of the most popular Container Runtime is called Containerd.
+Container Runtime (also called Container Engine) is a software component that run on top of the operating system and is responsible for running the containers on top of the Nodes.
+The Container Runtime acts as the abstraction layer between the operating system kernel layer and the containers running on top.

+Container runtime runs on all the nodes in the Kubernetes cluster.
+It is responsible for pulling images from container registries, running containers, allocating and isolating resources for containers, and managing the entire lifecycle of a container on a host.
+Container runtime have 2 key concepts:
+- Container Runtime Interface (CRI): It is a set of APIs that allows Kubernetes to interact with different container runtime.
+It allows different container runtime to be used interchangeably with Kubernetes.
+The CRI defines the API for creating, starting, stopping, and deleting containers, as well as for managing images and container networks.
+- Open Container Initiative (OCI): It is a set of standards for container formats and runtime

+Kubernetes supports several Container Runtime that are all compliant with Container Runtime Interface (CRI), 2 of the most popular Container Runtime are Docker Engine, and Containerd.

+As explained in a previous section, Kubernetes Kubelet is the component responsible for managing container running on top of a kubernetes Node.
+Kubelet utilizes the Container Runtime to perform it's task. kubelet agent is responsible for interacting with the container runtime using CRI APIs to manage the lifecycle of a container. kubelet also gets all the container information from the container runtime and provides it to the control plane.

+The workflow of how Container Runtime works when creating a new Container is as follow:
+- When there is a new request for a pod from the API server, the kubelet talks to Container Runtime to launch the required containers via Kubernetes Container Runtime Interface.
+- Container Runtime checks and pulls the required container image from the configured container registry if required.
+- Container Runtime then generates OCI runtime specification (JSON) for a container.
+- Container Runtime then launches an OCI-compatible runtime (runc) to start the container process as per the runtime specification.

 > _Reference_
 > - _A fundamental component that empowers Kubernetes to run containers effectively.
 It is responsible for managing the execution and lifecycle of containers within the Kubernetes environment._<sup>Reference [19](#References)</sup>